 Before we arrived in Belgrade, Serbia, we had a few expectations.
 We expected a busy city.
-We expected Communist-era architecture.
+We expected Socialist-era architecture.
 We expected signs in Cyrillic.
 What we didn’t expect was to find craft beer bars in Belgrade – but we did.
 We’re not talking about a hard-to-find pub listing just one or two craft beers on their menu.
 What we mean are bars that are dedicated to the craft beer movement – and we found five of them.
 In a land of watered down, mass-produced beer, it was like finding the mother lode.

 We knew craft beer was being brewed in Serbia; we sampled the sudsy goodness of Kabinet Brewery (which has crossed the border into Slovenia and Croatia) long before we even arrived in Serbia.
 But, Kabinet doesn’t brew in Belgrade.
 Their brewery is located in Nemenikuce, a village 30 miles outside the city center.
 From our previous experience of tracking down craft beer in the Balkans, we were uncertain where we’d be able to scout out Kabinet in the sprawling city.